-Recent Accounting Pronouncements - From time to time, the Financial Accounting Standards Board ("FASB") or other standard setting bodies issue new accounting pronouncements.
+Recently Issued Accounting Pronouncements - From time to time, the Financial Accounting Standards Board ("FASB") or other standard setting bodies issue new accounting pronouncements.
 Updates to the FASB Accounting Standards Codification are communicated through issuance of an Accounting Standards Update ("ASU").
-Unless otherwise discussed, we believe that the impact of recently issued guidance, whether adopted or to be adopted in the future, is not expected to be material to our financial statements upon adoption.
+The Company has implemented all new accounting pronouncements that are in effect and that may impact its financial statements.
+It has evaluated any new accounting pronouncements that have been issued, and determined that there was no material impact on its financial position or results of operations.